Ayush7433/Expense-Tracker/PROJECT.md

 - **Budget Warning Doesn't Appear on an Over-Budget Expense**: The check fails open — if the `GET /budgets/status` call errors out (e.g. server down), `ExpenseForm` silently allows the save rather than blocking it.
 Check the network tab if a warning you expect isn't showing.
 - **Export Seems to Be Missing Records**: Check whether the matching record count exceeds the 5,000-record export cap.
 - **Favicon Not Updating**: Browsers cache favicons aggressively.
 If a new tab icon (`client/public/logo.png`) doesn't appear after deploying, try a hard refresh or an incognito window before assuming it's broken.
+- **AI Quick Add Returns "Couldn't understand that"**: Check the server console for the underlying Gemini error (logged explicitly in `aiController.js`).
+A common cause is Google deprecating the configured `GEMINI_MODEL` for new API keys — check Google AI Studio for the current recommended flash-tier model name and update the env var accordingly.
+- **AI Quick Add Fails with a 404 Mentioning "no longer available to new users"**: The model in `GEMINI_MODEL` has been deprecated for new keys.
+Swap it for the currently recommended flash model (check Google's quickstart docs, since this has changed multiple times) and restart the server.